-Students receiving less than 30 credits for their postsecondary work should select additional courses to graduate with a minimum of 62 credits.
-See page 50, Associate of Arts (A.A.)
-Degree.
+Students receiving less than 30 credits for their postsecondary work should select additional courses to graduate with a minimum of 60 credits.

 It is important to note that this curriculum will not confer eligibility for advanced certification nor advanced licensure within the healthcare disciplines.